On affine rigidity

 Conversely, if the corank is higher, then the kernel must contain an ``extra'' vector that is not a one-dimensional projection of $p$.
-Adding any amount of this vector to one of the coordinates of $p$ must, by Lemma~\ref{lem:affinity-equiv}, produce a $q$ such that $(q,\Theta)$ is affinely equivalent to $(p,\Theta)$ but not congruent to it. \end{proof}
+Adding any amount of this vector to one of the coordinates of $p$ must, by Lemma~\ref{lem:affinity-equiv}, produce a $q$ such that $(p,\Theta)$ is affinely preequivalent to $(q,\Theta)$ but not precongruent to it. \end{proof}

 It is easy now to prove the following corollaries.